jonasnick/ecdsaPredictableNonce/README.md

 # ecdsaPredictableNonce
-Breaks an ecdsa implementation that uses `secret xor message` as nonce.
+Breaks an ecdsa implementation that uses `secret xor message` as nonce and reuses `secret`.
 This requires 512 signatures.
 An detailed explanation of the attack can be found in the [explanation.pdf](explanation/explanation.md).